Columbia Newton Ridge Plus Waterproof Amped - Women's Review

 Regarding support, the Columbia Newton Ridge boots are decent, but not exceptional.
 When we tested the rigidity of the soles (by twisting them laterally between two hands, the boots did not hold their shape at all.
 This implies a flexible, and thus less supportive, sole.
 It also means that the boots have a decent amount of flex in the forefoot.

 The price is hard to beat for an ankle-high, leather, waterproof boot.
-If they are well taken care of and used mostly on well-maintained hiking trails, the Newton Ridges should last a fairly long time.
-We think these are a good bargain for an introductory hiking boot, but not on the performance level of high-end models we reviewed.
+They're stylish and comfortable and a great boot for those who are not planning on logging tons of miles on the trail.
+Though we think these are a good bargain for an introductory hiking boot, they're not on the performance level of the high-end models we reviewed.

 If you're willing to shell out a little extra money for a higher-performing and longer-lasting boot, check out the Keen Targhee III Mid or the Salomon X Ultra 4 Mid, both of which offer more traction and are more comfortable and supportive.